 Luca feels content and fulfilled as he lives life to the fullest.
 If he could go back, he would make exactly the same choices.
 “I based all of my decisions on rigorous planning and logical evaluation, weighing pros and cons, so I am happy with them.
 My grandad used to say: “Del senno di poi sono piene le fosse’ “meaning that if people could know the future, there would not be as many deaths in wars, so there is no point looking back with regret.”

-During his amazing journey, Luca achieved many goals, saw places, met people, found love, but most of all, he grew personally and professionally.
+During his amazing journey, Luca achieved many goals, saw places, met people, and found love, but most of all, he grew personally and professionally.
 When it comes to his career, he has one more dream: being the pilot on a Boeing 787, perhaps one day, back in Europe.

 Luca’s story is that of another inspiring life, filled with adventures and passion, but also with a rational determination, which once again shows the importance of following one’s nature and inner voice.